africanvisionmalawi/avm-site/src/pages/projects/sams-village/training-programme/index.md

 For more information please email us.

-Signing the Memorandum of Understanding with Teveta for the training programme

-Signing the Memorandum of Understanding with Teveta for the Sam’s Village training programme

 £10 can help the trainees set up in business after their training.

 If you would like to help fund this sustainable training programme, please click here: